What Is Stevia?

 Stevia is a sugar substitute made from the leaves of the stevia plant.
-It’s about 100 to 300 times sweeter than sugar, but has no carbohydrates, calories, or artificial ingredients.
+It’s about 100 to 300 times sweeter than table sugar, but has no carbohydrates, calories, or artificial ingredients.

 Not everyone likes the way it tastes.
 Some people find it bitter, but others think stevia tastes like menthol.
 Try it in your morning coffee or sprinkled over your oatmeal to see if you like the taste.